ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

 // Define the HTTP service
 service /helloWorld on helloEP {
-    resource function get sayHello() returns string {
+    resource function get greeting() returns string {
         return "Hello from Kubernetes!";
     }
 }
 ```
 This code is deployment-agnostic and only handles the business logic.
-Ballerina automatically builds and
-generates the Kubernetes deployment artifacts.
+Ballerina automatically builds and generates the Kubernetes deployment artifacts.

-> **Note:** If you are using Ballerina cache in a Kubernetes environment, note that the cache is local to each pod.
+> **Note:** If you are using a Ballerina cache in a Kubernetes environment, note that the cache is local to each pod.
 > Consider using a Redis server to manage the cache if your application requires a distributed caching solution.

 ### Overriding default Kubernetes configurations

 Create a `Cloud.toml` file in the project directory to customize the deployment parameters.
 This file will allow you to override the compiler's default values.

 **Sample Cloud.toml**